org-id/handbook/docs/contribute.md

 **Proposals** are reviewed by the research team to check that all the key stages from the [research guide](research.md) have been covered and that all the required meta-data is provided.
 A new list entry is created using the [list schema](schema.md) and a pull-request created.
 Once the pull-request is open:

-* The list can be previewed and is staged for inclusion in org-id.guide;
+* The list can be previewed and is staged for inclusion in the org-id.guide register;
 * There is a 7-day period for comments and feedback to either improve the meta-data, or raise any questions about inclusion of this list in the register; and,
 * If no blocking concerns have been raised by org-id.guide members, or wider community contributors, during this period, the list is added to the org-id.guide register.